-When it comes to savings accounts, many people ask how many savings accounts should they have?
-Do I put everything in one account, or do I distribute it across multiple accounts?
+When it comes to savings accounts, many people ask “How many savings accounts should I have?
+Do I put everything in one account, or can I distribute it across multiple accounts?”

 The short answer is that it depends.
 It depends on several factors, and what might be the best answer for you might not be the best answer for the next person.

 There are many things that you need to consider – from maintenance fees and APY rates to how easily you can track money and how disciplined you are.

 These factors and a number of others all need to be taken into account to make sure that these accounts do more than help you regularly save money.